kclt/UK-Traffic-Accidents-Project/README.md

 # UK Traffic Accidents 2005
-Exploring the a use case of machine learning on UK Traffic Accident data set to classify accident severity
+Exploring a use case of machine learning on UK Traffic Accident data set to classify accident severity

 ## Introduction
 Historically, accidents insurance plans and payments are calculated using actuarial models.
 Now